GeppettoJS/backbone.geppetto/README.md

 ## Dependencies
 You'll need to include the following projects for Geppetto to work:

-### Livequery
-[Livequery](http://docs.jquery.com/Plugins/livequery) is required to respond to an element being added to the DOM.
-This is used by Geppetto's `getContext()` method, which allows an element to look up its parent Context instead of "passing the baton" from parent views to child views.

 ### Backbone Marionette
 [Backbone Marionette](https://github.com/derickbailey/backbone.marionette) is required for its Event Aggregator, and recommended for its Composite View architecture, which works particularly well with Geppetto.